 Religion over science? (resistance to Evolution, devotion to fossil fuels, denial of climate change)

-This lack of literary development may derive from historically low levels of literacy and education in the Scotch-Irish homelands.
+This lack of literary development may derive from historically low levels of literacy and education in Scotch-Irish homelands.
 Especially for Scotch-Irish immigration, the absence of literary texts may owe to the rapid, haphazard, and extended nature of Scotch-Irish immigration across the 1700s.

 Histories or Cultural Criticism: